sandeepdu/java-istio-microservice/README.md

-1. Back End Developer - Coding Assessment
+# Pizza Shop - Assessment
 A pizza joint in Hong Kong would like to try a new way for customers to order pizza online.
 You're tasked with creating a working prototype of the backend.
 It should have the following features:
-    * A service should be created to generate a pizza order message with name, quantity and price (the values used do not matter) and send that message to the second service.
+- A service should be created to generate a pizza order message with name, quantity and price (the values used do not matter) and send that message to the second service.
-    * A service should be created to receive that order message and store it in a database.
+- A service should be created to receive that order message and store it in a database.

-This project utilise technologies
+## This project utilise technologies
     - kubernetes
     - istio (service-mesh)
     - java 1.8